thoughtspile/awesome-tiny-js/README.md

 - 100+ GitHub stars.
 Adding every obsure library will dilute the list.
 - No zero-JS (CSS- or type-only) libraries.
 It's not awesome-css or something.

-Disclaimers:

-- Most framework-specific libraries are for React, because that's what I'm familiar with.

 ## Contents

 - [UI Frameworks](#ui-frameworks)